-conf=conf_file specify the location of the configuration file.
-If this option is not specified then the default location will be debug Log debug information via syslog.
+conf =conf_file specify the location of the configuration file.
+If this option is not

+specified then the default location will be

+/etc/security/capability.conf.

+debugLog debug information via syslog.
 The debug information is logged in the syslog authpriv class.
 Generally, this log information is collected in the /var/log/secure file.